View allAll Photos Tagged sculpy

 Victoria James Art Real Textures

-TITLE: glass decanter with polymer clay
+TITLE: wine glass with polymer clay

 GENRE: eclectic home decor

-*each deanter is a one-of-a-kind design made right here on planet earth…. we take each piece and apply polymer clay to the surface. we use different techniques from around the world in our rolling, kneading and cane making to produce our pieces of repurposed art. after applying the polymer clay we heat treat the piece in a conventional oven and complete the final touches & inspections. each piece is ready for use and comes with an instruction & use tag.
+*each wine glass set is a one-of-a-kind design made right here on planet earth…. we take each piece and apply polymer clay to the surface. we use different techniques from around the world in our rolling, kneading and cane making to produce our pieces of repurposed art. after applying the polymer clay we heat treat the piece in a conventional oven and complete the final touches & inspections. each piece is ready for use and comes with an instruction & use tag.

 *we are always up for a custom order & wholesale orders…. we have supplied café’s, boutiques and restaurants with custom orders and commission pieces.